chronicler-ai/chronicle/extras/openmemory-mcp/README.md

 This directory contains a local deployment of the OpenMemory MCP (Model Context Protocol) server, which can be used as an alternative memory provider for Chronicle.

+**Note:** This deployment builds from the [Ushadow-io/mem0](https://github.com/Ushadow-io/mem0) fork instead of the official mem0.ai release, providing custom features and enhancements.

 ## What is OpenMemory MCP?

 OpenMemory MCP is a memory service from mem0.ai that provides: